Overview

 - Ingest audit events from PAM (Privilege Cloud), IDP (Identity), and ADM (Admin) services as logs, with high-signal events (auth failures, unauthorized access, MFA risk checks) also ingested as detections.

-- Contain users via Privilege Cloud (disable / enable / terminate PSM sessions) and Identity Administration (lock / unlock / terminate SSO sessions), automatically routed based on which population the user came from.
+- Remediate users via Privilege Cloud (disable / enable / terminate PSM sessions) and Identity Administration (lock / unlock / terminate SSO sessions), automatically routed based on which population the user came from.

 Prerequisites